 Dividends may be paid by the Company to the extent that it has distributable retained earnings, calculated in accordance with Luxembourg law.
-See note 26 (iii).
+See note 26 (iii) to these Consolidated Financial Statements.

 N Borrowings

 Borrowings are recognized initially at fair value net of transaction costs incurred and subsequently measured at amortized cost.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognized in profit or loss over the period of the borrowings using the effective interest method.